punchdoby/unity-editor-scripts/README.md

 ## What's Inside

-- **Editor Font Size** – Change Unity’s editor font sizes globally or per-style, with persistent settings via JSON snapshots
+- [**EditorFontSize**](/EditorScripts/EditorFontSize.cs) – Change Unity’s editor font sizes globally or per-style, with persistent settings via JSON snapshots (made to address [this](https://discussions.unity.com/t/is-it-possible-to-increase-the-font-size-in-the-editor/739458) issue)

 More scripts that I use will be added over time.